 For some LGBTQ+ travelers, there’s only Machu Picchu in Peru.
 The others can hardly wait to take a selfie with a spitting llama.
-For us, our Peru adventure meant learning more about the history of this South American country, which goes back much further than just to the glorious Incas.
+For us, our Peru adventure meant learning more about the history of this South American country, which goes back much further than just the glorious Incas.
 For this purpose, we start in Lima, the third-largest desert city in the world, located directly on the Pacific seashore exposed to the will of the cold Humboldt Current.
 And even though Peru lags behind its neighboring countries like Colombia in terms of LGBTQ+ rights, we set out with our rainbow flag to make Peru a little more diverse and rainbow-colored, from the desert to the rainforest in the Andes.
 Enjoy our Gay Peru Adventure through a couple of men‘s eyes.

 I feel safe & comfortable as a gay Peruvian in Lima

 During the approach to Lima over the majestic Andes, we experience a spectacle that is part of everyday life in Lima, especially in winter: permanent fog.
 Because of the cold ocean current of the Humboldt Current, Lima sinks into a gray soup of clouds and fog.
-But starting in November, the weather slowly changes, and the fog disappears, giving space for the sun.
+But starting in November, the weather slowly changes, and the mist disappears, giving space for the sun.
 We have planned two full days for the Peruvian capital city Lima to learn about the history of the pre-Inca civilizations and, of course, about the situation of the LGBTQ+ community.
-The starting point for gay Peru adventure is Miraflores, a district that makes a lively, bright, and gay-friendly impression.
+The starting point for our gay Peru adventure is Miraflores, a district that makes a lively, bright, and gay-friendly impression.
 Here we also find several bars, clubs, and even saunas where Lima’s gay community can meet safely and freely.

 “Even though there is currently no marriage equality for gay and lesbian couples in Peru, I feel safe and comfortable as a Peruvian living in Lima,” says Marco, originally from northern Peru.
 He has been successfully running the first official certified LGBTQ+ travel agency in Peru since 2011.